Cheryl Cole Instagram Baby Bump Photo: Maternity Shoot Teased By Photographer

 “Liam hasn’t said he’s nervous but I’m sure he is.
 I bet he can’t wait as well.
 It is a very exciting thing in your life.”

-Cheryl Cole will be due anytime soon and she is reportedly already making the necessary preparations for the birth of her baby.
+Cheryl Cole will be due anytime soon, and she is reportedly already making the necessary preparations for the birth of her baby.
 A Silver Cross delivery was spotted driving away from Cole’s home, The Sun reported.
 The actress was said to have purchased a pram for her baby, the brand of which – Silver Cross – is the same one used by Kate Middleton, the Duchess of Cambridge.

 Media outlets have already contacted a representative for Cole but no one has given a comment yet.
 For now, fans can only hope that the Cheryl Cole Instagram maternity teaser materializes and stunning photos will soon be revealed.